facundovictor/BLAnalizer/README.md

     and useless.

-4. Configure a cron task to finally configure the digest:
+4. Configure a cron task to finally configure the digest.
 Edit your **/etc/crontab** file and add the following line:

 ```
     30 2 * * * <user> /usr/bin/php -q /<path_to_scripts/BLAnalyser.php > /dev/null